ashermancinelli/ashermancinelli.github.io/_posts/2021-10-24-Popular-Languages-1965.md

 Most of these languages have changed a lot since the 1960s, so the way I'm using these languages won't be quite the same as they were used back then.
 For example, I couldn't find a way to compile and/or run an ALGOL50 program, so I'll have to use Algol68, a later standard of the language.
 Similarly, the first APLs were intended for use on a blackboard, and the first actual implementations were all proprietary.
-For the most part, I made some attempt to use an older version of each language to get a better feel for what it would be like to use the language back in the day - except for APL.
+For the most part, I made some attempt to use an older version of each language to get a better feel for what it would be like to use the language back in the day.

-I'll stick to using the APL derivative BQN since I'm not interested in learning a new version of APL.
 I'll be looking at the languages in ascending order based on their popularity in 1965.

 Along with my solution for each language, I'll give a little bit of history and a quote from Edsger Dijkstra (whether I agree with it or not :smile:).